Why Wine Is The Perfect Investment

 • Constant production

-The production of the best and most exclusive wines is very limited.
-As the world’s best vineyards are already fully planted and their area cannot be extended, increased demand cannot be responded to by increased production, but only by higher prices.
+The production of the most exclusive wines is extremely limited, and since the world’s best vineyards are already fully planted and cannot be expanded in size, increasing demand cannot be met with increased production – only with higher prices.
+This is relevant at a time when climate change is putting pressure on yields in established wine regions.

 • Increasing demand